KarolinaGroszewska/KarolinaGroszewska/README.md

 - Pronouns: She/Her
 - My name is Kari and I am a sophomore at Vanderbilt University in Nashville, TN
 - I am currently working on the NSF Open Data Project as a research assistant – mostly doing full-stack development on our application.
-- Outside of that, I am an undergraduate Teaching Assistant, a student, and a hackathon organizer.
-I am heavily involved with our on-campus Women in Computing Organization.
+- Outside of that, I am an undergraduate Teaching Assistant, the President at VandyHacks, and the Co-VP at Women in Computing.
+My passions include increasing the diversity of individuals in technology through making tech ventures easily accessible.
-- I'm also learning Unity to work on expanding my skillsets and learning something new.
+- I'm also learning Unity to work on expanding my skillsets and learning something new as a part of a student organization I am involved in
 <!--
 **KarolinaGroszewska/KarolinaGroszewska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.